 Q: Why did you make so much more money when you played live?

-Start Quote Poker is fascinating in that one can be very successful if one is emotionally stable.
+Poker is fascinating in that one can be very successful if one is emotionally stable.
 It takes years of stable playing to amass a fortune.
 However, it only takes 5 minutes of instability to lose it all.
-End Quote

 'I am most interested in examining these 5 minute moments of instability.
 I want to understand what, why and how they occur.
 And I want to look at the ways one can work on avoiding these moments.
 I think this kind of emotional response can be applied to so many other addictions and experiences.’